burjorjee/speedyGApy/README.md

                        [--probMutation PROBMUTATION] [--popSize POPSIZE]
                        [--bitstringLength BITSTRINGLENGTH] [--gens GENS]

-    Run SpeedyGA on fitness functions tailored to provide proof of concept for the Hyperclimbing Hypothesis.
+    Run SpeedyGA on a fitness function tailored to provide proof of concept for the Hyperclimbing Hypothesis.

     optional arguments: